mykelalvis/Lynker-ioos-KB/KB/Release Engineering/bootstrapping.md

 However, creating the bucket by hand _also_ has some problems.

-Thus, you might write some automation (which stores its state _locally_) which produces a bucket to store subsequent state _remotely_.
+Thus, you might write some automation which stores its state _locally_.
+This produces a bucket, which can then be used to store subsequent state _remotely_.

 The first automation is the "bootstrap", and is generally done either infrequently or with great caution.